cozy/cozy-doctypes/docs/io.cozy.bank.md

 - `dateImport`: {date} - The date the transaction is imported (can differ of the date of creation of the document as the import can be done by an external service)
 - `amount`: {number} - The amount of the transaction
 - `currency`: {string} - A 3 uppercased chars defining the currecny used for the transaction as stated in [ISO4217](https://www.currency-iso.org/en/home/tables/table-a1.html)
-- `automaticCategoryId`: {string} - A category that apply to the transaction and is automatically calculated
+- `automaticCategoryId`: {string} - A category that apply to the transaction and is automatically calculated.
+This property should be hydrated by the connector.
+See the «&nbsp;categories&nbsp;» section below to know more about categories
 - `manualCategoryId`: {string} - A category that apply to the transaction and is manually selected by the user
 - `cozyCategoryId`: {string} - A category found by Cozy
 - `cozyCategoryProba`: {number} - The probability of Cozy category